Please click to go to Chapter 1 ... 2... 3 ... 4 ... 5 ... 6 ...6.5 ...7 ... 7.5 ... 8

 `Onwards to victory!'
 With that cry you fly into the water on Elfa's back and follow the freestyling chickens.
 When they dive, Elfa follows.

-If this wasn't fiction you'd be drowned in a minute but you're safely protected by poetic licence.
-You sink hundreds of metres, Elfa dogpaddling and breaststroking furiously to keep the massive plummeting poultry in sight.
+If this weren't fiction you'd be drowned in a minute but you're safely protected by Poetic Licence.
+You sink hundreds of metres, Elfa dogpaddling and breaststroking furiously to pursue the prominent plummeting poultry.

 You're only stopped once by a Fiction Policeman.